exchange_rate¶

 from Yahoo Finance.

-This functions uses yfinance python package and returns the average of the bid price
+This functions uses yfinance python package and returns the average of the bid price and the ask price.
+If the data is not available in Yahoo Finance, will return null

-Param | Possible values |
+| Param | Possible values |

-base and to |
+baseand to |

-Iso 4217 currency codes such as EUR or USD .
+Iso 4217 currency codes such as EUR or USD.
 See active codes on wikipedia |

 Usage¶

-Call or Deploy exchange_rate
+Call or Deploy exchange_rate ?

-Call exchange_rate
+Call exchange_rate directly

 The easiest way to use bigfunctions

-function is deployed in 39 public datasets for all of the 39 BigQuery regions.- It can be called by anyone.
+exchange_ratefunction is deployed in 39 public datasets for all of the 39 BigQuery regions.- It can be called by anyone.
 Just copy / paste examples below in your BigQuery console.
 It just works!

 - (You need to use the dataset in the same region as your datasets otherwise you may have a function not found error)